JordanMajd/jordanmajd.github.io/src/content/projects/eclipse.md

 layout: post.html
 image: /img/projects/eclipse-tinyplanet.jpg
 status: In Progress
-description: Capturing the 2017 Eclipse with a Nokia OZO.
+description: Capturing the 2017 Eclipse in 8K 3D 360 with a Nokia OZO.
 ---

-Platfrom: Google Cardboard (iOS and Android)
+Nokia OZO
-Built with: Unity
+Fun